Table of Contents

 - What are Cytokinins?

-- First discovered as kinetin from autoclaved herring sperm DNA (not natural in plants).
+- Cytokinins were first discovered as kinetin from autoclaved herring sperm DNA.

-- Produced in areas of rapid cell division (root tips, shoot buds, young fruits).
+- Production Sites: Produced in areas of rapid cell division (root tips, shoot buds, young fruits).

-- Encourage lateral shoot growth and adventitious shoot formation.
+- Lateral Shoot Growth: Encourage lateral bud/shoot growth and adventitious shoot formation.

 d.
 Ethylene